Nidhi0152/CST8913/Lab6/Lab6.md

 Lab 6 - Refactoring a Legacy Application for Cloud-Native Deployment on Azure

+# **Monolithic Architecture**
-**Monolithic Architecture**: A monolithic architecture is a conventional model where all components of an application are tightly coupled and deployed as a single unit.
+A monolithic architecture is a conventional model where all components of an application are tightly coupled and deployed as a single unit.

 Components of the Monolithic Application